Learning Encodings by Maximizing State Distinguishability: Variational Quantum Error Correction: Background

 A common example of a quantum noise channel is the \emph{depolarizing channel}, which models a state deteriorating to a fully mixed state with a certain probability.
 Single-qubit depolarizing noise can be described as

 where $p$ is the depolarization probability and $X$, $Y$, and $Z$ are the Pauli operators representing bit-flip, bit-flip and phase-flip, and phase-flip errors, respectively~\cite{nielsen2010quantum}.
+General single-qubit Pauli noise can be described as

+with overall nosie strength $p = p_X + p_Y + p_Z$.
 Arbitrary quantum errors in multi-qubit systems can be expanded as linear combinations of tensor products of Pauli operators.
 Consequently, correcting bit-flip and phase-flip errors on each qubit inherently addresses more general multi-qubit error scenarios~\cite{gottesman1997stabilizer}.
-In many practical scenarios, and most of this paper, errors are assumed to act independently on each qubit, leading to a composite noise model
+In the context of stabilizer-based \gls{qec}, this can be understood as syndrome measurements effectively projecting general errors into Pauli errors~\cite{knill1997theory}.